SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Is there a relationship between duration of travel and insurance claims?
 - Is there a relationship between age of insured and insurance claims?
 - Can these data points be used to accurately predict insurance claims?
-- Does type of sales (ie.: online, product) affect claims or the amount of insurance sold?
+- Does type of sales (i.e.: online, product) affect claims or the amount of insurance sold?
 - Are there any other trends that could be used to determine the likelihood of insurance claims being filed?

 Answers to these questions can be used to determine sales strategies for areas that are lacking, risky areas to sell travel insurance and if the business is a worthwhile investment.

-## Git Hub
+## GitHub

-A Git Hub Main Branch was created with four branches for team members to contribute to based on the portion of the project being worked on.
+A GitHub Main Branch was created with four branches for team members to contribute to, based on the portion of the project being worked on.
 The following branches were created and each team member was to have at least four commits from the duration of the first segment.

 ![GitHubBranches](https://user-images.githubusercontent.com/95321969/165659963-0cb6812c-a2d7-4af9-b30d-6d502e165ab9.png)